It’s not just a Hull thing.

 Ok so we love and cherish our Cornish links, but hey surfing in England started in Bridlington just up the road from our East Yorkshire workshop.

-To celebrate our own local heritage we are making a limited number very special “Dead Bod” Boards.
+To celebrate our own local heritage we have made a limited number very special “Dead Bod” Boards.

 Back in the 60’s when our Steam Press was invented and Fishing was the mainstay of the Humber Ports, Kingston upon Hull vied with Great Grimsby, most fish landings in the UK came into the Humber via the Distant water deep sea Trawling fleet.